ManifoldScholar/manifold-docs/_docs/installing/ubuntu/install.md

 ### Notes

 <small>
 <a name="note-1"></a><sup>1</sup> We advise against attempting to install Manifold in a shared hosting environment for security and stability reasons.
-We're working on coming up with a distribution of Manifold that requires less RAM.
-If your environment has less than 4 GB of RAM, it's possible that Elastic Search will  not start correctly.
+Manifold consists of a number of distinct services, each of which requires RAM to function correctly.
+On a small VM with 4GB of RAM or less, you will likely need to enable swap memory or risk consuming all available memory.
 </small>

 {% include pagination.html
 	prev_label="Previous step: Install on Ubuntu"
 	prev_url="index.html"
 	next_label="Next step: Access the Backend"
 	next_url="backend.html"
 %}